-Given the challenging economic and financial conditions which continued through 2023, the Trustees actively prioritised affordability and accessibility which have always been priorities of the National Garden Scheme.
+Given the challenging economic and financial conditions which continued through 2024, the Trustees actively prioritised affordability and accessibility which have always been priorities of the National Garden Scheme.
+In 2024 the average adult admission charged at all gardens was less than £6 and at the great majority of gardens children were admitted free.
 The ability to offer an enjoyable, informative and often uplifting experience to everyone in return for a modest contribution to charity is the charity's abiding principle and one which the Trustees will continue to champion and emphasise.